 Blanche Stuart Scott died at Genesee Hospital in Rochester, 12 January 1970.
 Her remains were interred at the Riverside Cemetery, Rochester, New York.

 ¹ The actual date of her flight is uncertain.
-Some sources cite 6 September, while others give a range of 2–12 September.
+Some sources cite 6 September, while others give a range of from 2 to 12 September.

-² Blanche Start Scott was also known as Betty Scott, Blanche S. Tuttle and Blanche S. Hennings.
+² Blanche Stuart Scott was also known as Betty Scott, Blanche S. Tuttle and Blanche S. Hennings.

 ³ Various sources give Ms. Scott’s date of birth as 1880, 1884, and 1889.
 Social Security Administration records state 1885, which coincides with her age as listed in Federal and New York state censuses from 1900, 1905 and 1915.